-MercyCare’s Aboriginal traineeship program was developed to give Aboriginal people the opportunity to gain qualifications and on the job experience.
+A new traineeship program is offering Aboriginal people the opportunity to gain qualifications and on the job experience at MercyCare.

 The trainees have been placed at a number of MercyCare locations to undertake on the job training, and are also supported to study for their Certificate III in Individual Support, Certificate II in Business, Certificate II in Community Services or Early Childhood Education.

 Lynley Wilkes started her traineeship at MercyCare’s Residential Aged Care facility in Kelmscott in March this year and said it had given her a new direction in life.

 “I had been unemployed for a long time, so when I heard that this opportunity was available I jumped at the chance,” she said.

 “MercyCare helped me transition into the traineeship and working here makes me feel good.

 “My workplace is warm, and the manager is very understanding when it comes to some of my cultural protocols; she makes it a great place to work.”